gianluca92sr/AmazonBotIT/README.md

 # AmazonBotIT
 A new Amazon Bot for amazon.it.
-You can track a product and get it when available.
+You can track a product and get it when is available.

 # Requirements